ludwig-ai/ludwig-docs/docs/configuration/features/sequence_features.md

 allows for faster access, but in some cases the embedding matrix may be too large.
 This parameter forces the placement of the embedding matrix in regular memory and the CPU is used for embedding lookup, slightly slowing down the process as a result of data transfer between CPU and GPU memory.
-- `stacked_layers` (default `null`): it is a of lists of list of dictionaries containing the parameters of the stack of parallel convolutional layers.
+- `stacked_layers` (default `null`): a nested list of lists of dictionaries containing the parameters of the stack of parallel convolutional layers.
 The length of the list determines the number of stacked parallel convolutional layers, length of the sub-lists determines the number of parallel conv layers and the content of each dictionary determines the parameters for a specific layer.
 The available parameters for each layer are: `activation`, `dropout`, `norm`,